 Credit risk is the risk of loss associated with a counterparty's inability to fulfill its payment obligations.
-All of the Company's cash and cash equivalents and short-term investments are held with reputable financial institutions as at December 31, 2020.
-The short-term investments represent a 180-day non-redeemable GIC entered into in the third quarter of 2020.
-The carrying amount of the Company's cash and cash equivalents and short-term investments represents the maximum exposure to credit risk as at December 31, 2020.
+All of the Company's cash and cash equivalents and trade receivables are held with reputable financial institutions as at December 31, 2021.
+The carrying amount of the Company's cash and cash equivalents and trade receivables represents the maximum exposure to credit risk as at December 31, 2021.